HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.10/library/wait-hpovappliancestart.md

 Aliases [-Appliance]

-Specify the appliance FQDN or IP Address without a valid connection created by using `Connect-HPOVMgmt`.
+Specify the appliance FQDN or IP Address without a valid connection created by using Connect-HPOVMgmt.

 | Aliases | Appliance |
 | :--- | :--- |